jaredlang/autogen-api-spec-guide/README.md

 4. Have to set up ssh to commit to HF space.
 5. HF requires [this README template](https://huggingface.co/spaces/liangchen76/api-dev-chatbot/blob/main/README.md).
 6. After the source code is pushed, the build and deployment are significantly faster than ALL previous options.
 7. Even with the free tier, the running performance is pretty good.
 It is way better than Azure App Service, including the Premium0V3 tier.
 Wow!
+8. Because the image is built with the committed source code, the .streamlit toml file is not included.
+The API keys have to be added in the space environment.
-8. One catch: the whole space can either be private or public, including the source code.
+9. One catch: the whole space can either be private or public, including the source code.

 **The plumbing work is killing the productivity.**